zoccoler/napari-flim-phasor-plotter/README.md

 #### 3. Loading Stacks

 If you have multiple slices or time-points as separated files, you can choose a folder containing the files.
 In order for the plugin to properly build a stack, the file names must contain some indication about which slice or time-point they represent, i.e., **each file name should contain a `_t` and/or `_z` followed by a number**.
+This number should start from `1` and increase by 1 for each new slice or time-point.

 Here are a few example templates:
 - timelapse: